 - The traveller must pay the processing fee and the tourist tax (if applicable) using a debit or credit card

 The tourist tax of New Zealand mentioned above is called the International Visitor Conservation and Tourist Levy (IVL).
 This associated tax allows visitors to contribute to the infrastructure and natural environment they enjoy during their stay in the island country.

 Travellers from Chile with an approved NZeTA are allowed multiple entries into New Zealand.
 Each visit may have a maximum length of 90 days in total.
 The NZeTA visa waiver is valid for up to 2 years, or while the passport used to apply for the travel authorization remains valid.
 Should the traveller’s passport expire during the 2-year validity period of the NZeTA, the citizen will be required to apply for a new visa waiver using their new passport number.

 Chilean nationals with dual citizenship must choose a single passport to travel on and use that passport’s number to apply for the NZeTA.
-The travel authorization for New Zealand is electronically linked with a single passport and may not be transferred to another passport the same citizen carries.
-Hence, it is advisable to carry the passport on which your NZeTA was issued and present it to border authorities upon your arrival to NZ.
+The travel authorization for New Zealand is electronically linked to a single passport and may not be transferred to another passport the same citizen carries.
+Hence, it is advisable to carry the passport on which your NZeTA was issued and present it to border authorities upon arrival to NZ.